 - Posted by: Rohit Negi

-- Category: Collaboration, E-learning, Mobile Learning, social learning, Totara Learn
+- Category: Collaboration, E-learning, Mobile Learning

 The shift from classroom training to eLearning can’t be ignored. eLearning has evolved from just a alternate teaching method to a necessity in learning & training processes.
 WIth advancement in technology, people’s desire and need to learn at their own speed and at their own time is being sufficed via virtual learning environments.
 Although it’s time to transform or shift to online learning completely, one cannot argue on its benefits, being leveraged all over the world to support classroom training.

 Where designing an online course is as close to planning a traditional course, online courses are being preferred more by the teachers as well.
 With a lot of differences between these two modes of teaching, there are some attributes that both have in common.

 With emerging technology and advancements, the realm of education is also changing.
 Technology is being used in multiple forms to enable people and educate them.